ArcaEge/day-progress/README.md

-# day-progress
+# Day Progress

-A GNOME shell extension that shows a progress bar/circle of your day
+A simple GNOME shell extension that displays a (somewhat) customisable progress bar of your day in the top panel to help you track your time.